jasonjac2/OneMoreWiki/Search-Commands.md

 Adds one or more arbitrary text tags to a page.
 Tags can be entered on the fly, chosen from a list of recently used tags, or chosen from the most commonly occurring words on the page.
 Enter tags separated with a comma; this allows multi-word tags.

+Tags will appear below the page title, next to the date and time.
+Note that while this is a block of text that can be edited, that will not change the tags on the page.
+Page tags must be added, removed, and edited using the Tag Page dialog.
+Do not modify this text block manually.

 > ![Tagging](images/TaggingDialog.png)

 ## Find Tagged Pages

+Searches pages for the specified page tags.
+Tags must be separated with a comma.
+Use the minus operator to exclude pages that contain that tag, e.g. "-Fish" will exclude all pages that are tagged with "Fish".

+Searching is done by applying _one or more of the included tags but none of the excluded tags_.

 > ![Tagged](images/TaggedDialog.png)